10 common Windows problems and how to fix them

-If you’ve upgraded to Windows 10, you’ll know that it’s a big improvement on its predecessors and has some great features.
+If you’ve upgraded to the latest Windows version, you’ll know that it’s a big improvement on its predecessors and has some great features.
 However, like every other operating system, it’s not perfect and you will sometimes run into problems.
 Fortunately, very few PC problems are without a solution.
-Here are 10 of the most common Windows 10 problems and how to fix them.
+Here are 10 of the most common Windows problems and how to fix them.

 1. Not enough space to install a Windows update